zaitsu/logicalexpr/README.md

 ## License

-WebPutty is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form") license.
+LogicalExpr is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form") license.